-A club premises certificate issued under the Licensing Act 2003 allows a members club to supply alcohol, provide regulated entertainment or serve late night refreshment.
+A club premises certificate allows a members club to supply alcohol, provide regulated entertainment or serve late night refreshment.

-Further information on applying for a club premises certificate can be found in the guidance notes on this page.
+More information on club premises certificates can be found in the legislation:

-If we receive representations objecting to the application a hearing must be held.
-The outcome of this hearing would be that: the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded, or the application is rejected.
+If we receive representations objecting to the application we will arrange a hearing.
+The outcome of this hearing would be that the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded, or the application can be refused.
+The licensing authority will give a notice of the decision to the applicant, anyone who has made a representation and the police.
+If there are no representations to the application, the certificate will be granted 29 days from the day the licensing authority received the application.

 Will Tacit Consent Apply?